angular-experts-io/ng-parsel/README.md

 ## Type detection

-Harnesses and Specs are detected by the filename.
+Harnesses, Specs and Validators are detected by the filename.
 Everything that ends with `.spec` will be classified as a spec file.
 Everything that ends with `.harness` will be classified as a harness file.
+Everything that ends with `.validator` will be classified as a validator file.

 All other types are detected by their Angular decorators.

+## Outputs

+Single outputs will be written to a `ng-parsel.json` file in the output directory.
+If `singleFile` is set to `false` ng-parsel will generate multiple output files, one for each `componentType`.
+(Find out more on [component types](#component-type))

 ## Contributors